DecentAppsNet/decentapp-template/README.md

 * If functionality is tied to one screen, keep source for it under the corresponding screen folder.
 * If functionality is common to multiple screens and has more than one source file, create a new folder under `/src` for it.
 * Otherwise, common functionality can go in a source file under `/common`.

-## Licensing

-My code and other files in this repository are licensed under the MIT open source license.

-The fonts used by the template are hosted from decentapps.net rather than included in this repo.
-Their licensing is separate, but will be something compatible with open source, e.g., OFS SFIL.
-If you want to self-host the fonts rather load them from decentapps.net, the easiest thing might be to just find the same fonts from other sources and verify the licensing for your use.

-If you want to check the licensing I used for a hosted font, you can replace the filename of the URL that loads a WOFF or WOFF2 file with "LICENSE".
-So for example, the font served from "https://decentapps.net/fonts/hobby-of-night/hobby-of-night-webfont.woff2" was licensed to me according to terms found at "https://decentapps.net/fonts/hobby-of-night/LICENSE".

-## Contributing

-The project isn't open to contributions at this point.
-But that could change.
-Contact me if you'd like to collaborate.

-## Contacting

-You can reach me via my [LinkedIn profile](https://www.linkedin.com/in/erikhermansen/).
-I'll accept connections if you will just mention "decent apps" or some other shared interest in your connection request.

--Erik Hermansen